syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Dealing-with-Suggestion-Box.md

 # Dealing with Suggestion Box

-## Dealng with Suggestion Box in Xamarin SfAutoComplete
+## Dealing with Suggestion Box in Xamarin SfAutoComplete

 Suggestion box is the drop-down list box, which displays the filtered suggestions inside a popup.
 This section explains the properties that deals with drop-down list in the SfAutoComplete control.